junxit/us-congress-bills-113/bill.md

   >   - **(3)** *Information sharing relationships* Nothing in this section shall be construed to—
   >     - **(A)** limit or modify an existing information sharing relationship;
   >     - **(B)** prohibit a new information sharing relationship;
-  >     - **(C)** require a new information sharing relationship between the Federal Government and a private-sector entity; or
+  >     - **(C)** require a new information sharing relationship between the Federal Government and a private-sector entity or utility;
-  >     - **(D)** modify the authority of a department or agency of the Federal Government to protect sources and methods and the national security of the United States.
+  >     - **(D)** modify the authority of a department or agency of the Federal Government to protect sources and methods and the national security of the United States; or
+  >     - **(E)** preclude the Federal Government from requiring an entity to report significant cyber incidents if authorized or required to do so under another provision of law.
   >   - **(4)** *Limitation on Federal Government use of cybersecurity systems* Nothing in this section shall be construed to provide additional authority to, or modify an existing authority of, any entity to use a cybersecurity system owned or controlled by the Federal Government on a private-sector system or network to protect such private-sector system or network.
   >   - **(5)** *No liability for non-participation* Nothing in this section shall be construed to subject a protected entity, self-protected entity, cyber security provider, or an officer, employee, or agent of a protected entity, self-protected entity, or cybersecurity provider, to liability for choosing not to engage in the voluntary activities authorized under this section.
   >   - **(6)** *Use and retention of information* Nothing in this section shall be construed to authorize, or to modify any existing authority of, a department or agency of the Federal Government to retain or use information shared pursuant to subsection (b)(1) for any use other than a use permitted under subsection (c)(1).